 The minimum split limits in Nevada for auto insurance are:

 - $25,000 for bodily injury or death of one person in any one accident

 - $50,000 for bodily injury or death of two or more persons in any one accident

 - $20,000 for damage to or destruction of property of others in any one accident

 You must purchase $95,000 in combined single-limit insurance coverage for a combined single-limit policy in Nevada.

 Most people have split-limit car insurance policies where the liability coverage is divided into three sections:

 So, if your split limit is 25/50/25 (representing coverage limits of $25,000 limit for bodily injuries per person, $50,000 limit for injuries per accident and $25,000 for property damage) and you’re in a car accident with $75K in bodily injury damages but only $25K in property damages, you’ll be on the hook for the additional $25K that’s beyond the $50K injury liability of your policy.

 On the other hand, if you had a combined single limit policy with a limit of $100K, it would have covered the injuries and property damage as the payout can be divided as needed for the bodily injury and property damage claims.

-Combined single limit policies can be a good option for those who have many financial assets since you can estimate the value of your assets and buy enough coverage to protect exactly that amount.
+Combined single-limit policies can be a good option for those who have many financial assets because you can estimate the value of your assets and buy enough coverage to protect precisely that amount.